regan-tan/Cass/electron/README.md

 - **Application state**: Reset functionality and state clearing
 - **External links**: Safe opening of URLs in the default browser
 - **Error propagation**: Proper error handling between processes
+- **Screen protection status**: New handler to check if screen capture protection is active

 ### `preload.ts`